coletonodonnell/coleton.io/content/posts/algo.md

 [H]            [I]    [J]    [K]   [L]           [M]
 ```

 This is a tree, what we call the **root** is A. The root note is made of disjoined subsets, for instance the B subset and the C subset, and then within the B subset, there is the D subset and the E subset.
-B is a **parent** of D and E, and D and E are a **parent** of B. D and E are **siblings**, B and C are siblings. **Descendents** are a set of nodes such that they can be reached by another Node.
-D, E, H, I, and J are all descendents of B. Inversely, an **ancestor** is the line of nodes reaching back the root, for instance the ancestors of I are E, B, and A. It is the direct line of ancestory.
+B is a **parent** of D and E, and D and E are a **parent** of B. D and E are **siblings**, B and C are siblings. **Descendants** are a set of nodes such that they can be reached by another Node.
+D, E, H, I, and J are all descendants of B. Inversely, an **ancestor** is the line of nodes reaching back the root, for instance the ancestors of I are E, B, and A. It is the direct line of ancestry.
 The **degree** of a node is the number of children it has, the degree of A is 2, the degree of B is 2, the degree of D is 1, and the degree of H is 0. **Leaf Nodes** are nodes where the degree is 0, such as H, I, J, K, etc. **Internal Nodes** are nodes where the degree is greater than 0, such as B, C, D, E, F, and G. The **depth** of a node is the number of edges from the node to the tree's root node.
 A root node will have a depth of 0.
 So A's depth is 0, B's depth is 1, E's depth is 2, and J's depth is 3.
 The **height** of a tree would be the height of its root node, which is equal to the depth of the deepest node.
 So the height of A is equal to 3.
 Height doesn't perfectly decrease though, for instance if we introduced another node to A named "Y" with a child node of "Z," A's height would still equal 3, but Y's height would be 1.
 Something to keep in mind.
 The **level** of a node is where it is relative to the others, so A is at level 1, B at level 2, D at level 3, etc. etc.

 ## Binary Tree